ppdebreuck/modnet/README.md

 Please read to docstrings for all methods and classes (docs coming soon).

 Especially, carefully read the two main classes, `MODData` and `MODNetModel` found in preprocessing and models modules.
 A `MODData` instance is used for representing a particular dataset.
-It contains a list of structures and corresponding properties:
+It contains a list of structures and corresponding properties.
 A `MODNetModel`instance is used for training and predicting of one or more properties or classes.

 <a name="getting-started"></a>